kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/registry.md

 ![registry form](assets/add-registry-form.png)

-If the login info is correct, you should see Verified checkbox light up shortly.
+If the login info is correct, you should see the Verified checkbox light up shortly.

 ![registry validated](assets/registry-validated.png)